ErikWe/sharp-measures/README.md

 # SharpMeasures [![NuGet version (SharpMeasures)](https://img.shields.io/nuget/v/SharpMeasures.svg?style=plastic)](https://www.nuget.org/packages/SharpMeasures/)

-SharpMeasures is a .NET tools that aims to simplify proper usage of physical quantities and units of measurement during development.
+SharpMeasures is a C# tool that aims to simplify proper usage of physical quantities and units of measurement during development.
 This is done by providing concrete types, such as `Time`, `UnitOfLength`, and `Acceleration3`.
 Common appropriate matematical operations are also implemented, allowing quantities to easily be derived from other quantities.

 ```csharp
 Displacement3 displacement = new Displacement3(0, 1.5, -4, UnitOfLength.Metre);